csiro/stdm/stdm_spec_v0.1.md

 *   **2.1.
 Data-Instruction-Presentation Symbiosis:** Data, interaction logic, and presentation/UI definition are linked but often loosely coupled within the STDM.
 *   **2.2.
 Instruction Primacy:** Embedded STDM instructions serve as the primary source of task-specific guidance for the LLM interpreter, operating within the LLM's core safety protocols.
 *   **2.3.
-Machine Readability Focus:** Instructions are primarily for the LLM and while they should not be visiblto the user in any way that interferes with the multi-perspective interpretation of the document, they should be accessible if for review and the user should be aware of the presence of an STDM.
+Machine Readability Focus:** Instructions are primarily for the LLM and while they should not be visible to the user in any way that interferes with the multi-perspective interpretation of the document, they should be accessible if for review and the user should be aware of the presence of an STDM.
 *   **2.4.
 Tiered Interpretation Outcome:** LLM interpretation should result in one of two primary outcomes based on STDM content, LLM capabilities, safety checks, and user consent: Full Capability Interpretation (target outcome, potentially including tool use and complex UI) or Degraded Capability Interpretation (fallback, relying on prompt guidance and basic text output).
 *   **2.5.
-User Agency & Safety:** Safety relies on multiple layers, an LLM's inherent safety protocols, explicit user invocation establishing STDM authority for the task, and mandatory user confirmation before any permitted tool execution.
-In interpreting an STDM an LLM should apply its own safety protocols in addition to those built into the STDM.
+User Agency & Safety:** Safety relies on multiple layers: an LLM's inherent safety protocols, **explicit user invocation** establishing STDM authority for the task, and **mandatory user confirmation** before any permitted tool execution.
+In interpreting an STDM, an LLM should apply its own safety protocols in addition to those built into the STDM.
 *   **2.6.
-Authorial Intent as Guidance:** STDM instructions, particularly GOAL and CONSTRAINTS, often may reflect the author's intent regarding the data's use, context, and limitations, while not intended to ultimately contrain the users agency working with the data the STDM serves as guide."
+Authorial Intent as Guidance:** STDM instructions, particularly GOAL and CONSTRAINTS, often may reflect the author's intent regarding the data's use, context, and limitations.
+While not intended to ultimately constrain the user's agency working with the data, the STDM serves as a guide.

 ## 3. Format & Structure